hewg2008/AromTool/README.md

 -1.2557073816289344

 ```
-Using this way, no information about contact type and PDB code can be given.
+Noticeably, no information about contact type and PDB code provided.

 ## Build Contact From File
-To build contact, two ring objects should be input.
+To build contact, two ring objects are required.
 In this way, the ring objects are built from source files.
 For example, in PDBbind dataset, the source files are mol2 file(ligand) and pdb file(protein) respectively.
-After building contact, the values of centroid and normal vector can be accessed from attribute.
-The following codes show how to build contact and then access these results.
+After building contact, the values of centroid and normal vector can be accessed.
+The following codes show how to build and access contact.

 ```python
 from aromtool.contact import Contact